-Reading; Children in Reception Year 1 and 2 are assessed through RWI half termly to identify sound knowledge, word reading and fluency.
+Reading; Children in Reception Year 1 and 2 are assessed through RWI at least half termly to identify sound knowledge, word reading and fluency.

-Years 2, 3 and 4 use the guided reading record sheets as evidence for assessment and tracking progress.
+Years 2, 3 and 4 use the guided reading record sheets as evidence for assessment and tracking progress along with some children still being assessed on the RWI programme.
 We also use comprehension assessments across KS1 and KS2.
 KS1 and KS2 are assessed every term using our level trackers and the data is formally recorded using the SIMS database.
-Using these assessments we can track target children and spot any children who may need more support.
+Using these assessments we can track children and spot any children who may need more support.